Okipa/laravel-model-json-storage/README.md

 ------------------------------------------------------------------------------------------------------------------------

 ## To read before use
-Keep in mind that with this package, the stored models are always extracted from a json file and not from a database (the purpose of this package).
+Please keep in mind that :
-To do so, the json file is always entirely read when you access to your data.
+- The purpose of this package is to store your model instances in json.
-Also :
+- Consequently, the json file is always entirely read when you access to your data
-- You should not use this package if you have a lot of objects to store, it could cause performance issues rather than improve it.
+- Consequently, you should **NOT** use this package if you have a lot of instances to store, it could cause performance issues rather than improve it.
-- All the Eloquent functionalities are not available (especially those which use database), this package has been made for simple use cases.
+- All the query-related and model-related functionalities are not available (especially those which use database), this package has been made for quite simple use cases.
 - This package enables you to manipulate models as if it they would been stored in database but it always uses the [Illuminate\Support\Collection methods](https://laravel.com/docs/5.6/collections) methods under the hood.

 ------------------------------------------------------------------------------------------------------------------------